Cooling system circulation guide

 Cambelt-driven pump

-Often replaced with the cambelt because much of the labour overlaps.
+Often replaced with the cambelt because the same labour area is already open.

 Cambelt guide →